eclipse-rcptt/rcptt-website/content/userguide/maven/index.md

 ```
 ### Persistent workspace

 By default AUT's workspace is recreated each time AUT hangs and is forcefully restarted.
 This is done to prevent workspace corruption from blocking AUT startup (after test failures).
-If this is undesirable, use <code>reuseExistingWorkspace</code> option:
+If this is undesirable, use `reuseExistingWorkspace` option:

 ```xml
 <aut>